tianlongcai/vertmolrate/README.md

-# VertMolRate
+# Analyzing Latitudinal Gradient in Molecular Rates and Testing Evolutionary Speed Hypothesis

-Included in this data package are scripts and files to replicate analyses in:
+This repository contains scripts and datasets to replicate the analyses presented in:

-Cai T and Zhen Y. 2024.
-Latitudinal molecular rates challenge evolutionary speed hypothesis. *Journal xx* doi:10.1073/pnas.1617397114.
+Cai T, Wen Z, Jiang Z and Zhen Y. 2025.
+Distinct latitudinal patterns of molecular rates across vertebrates.
+Journal of XX, doi: xxx

-Included are:
+## Contents

+This repository is structured as follows:

-1. DataFiles
+### 1. DataFiles

    A file including input data used for analyses.

+- trees: Phylogenetic trees used for PGLMMs and Fig.1.
-- Phylogeny: phy_all_sampled_vertebrates.tre
+- MolEvolRate:
+  - MolRate_mtDNA.csv: Molecular rate and predictors for mitochondrial DNA (mtDNA).
-- Molecular rate and predictors: VertMolRate.csv
+  - MolRate_nuDNA.csv: Molecular rate and predictors for nuclear DNA (nuDNA).
-- GISLayers
+- GISLayers: GIS layers used for used for visualizing global spatial patterns of molecular rates.
-- Sister pairs data used for examining relationships between diversification rates and molecular rates: sister.csv
+- sisters_family: Data on sister taxa pairs used to examine the relationship between diversification rates and molecular rates.
+- SpatialJoinFiles: Contains data on latitude, longitude, species names, molecular rates in ecoregions or grid cells.
+- BMR: Basal metabolic rates data of birds.
+- calibrations.csv: Calibration pionts used for ploting Fig.1.

-2. Scripts
+### 2. Scripts

-- Rscript1.R
-- Rscript2.R
-- Rscript3.R
-- Rscript4.R
+   The R scripts used to conduct the analyses.

+- source_functions.R: R script includes some functions used for analyses.
-Scripts to conduct the analyses used in the main text and supplementary text, respectively.
+- test_ESH_mtDNA.R: R script testing the evolutionary speed hypothesis (ESH) using mtDNA molecular rates.
+The script is designed to replicate the analyses from both the main text and the supplementary materials.
+- test_ESH_mtDNA.R: R script testing the evolutionary speed hypothesis (ESH) using nuDNA molecular rates.
+Similar to the mtDNA analysis script, it includes procedures for both the primary and supplementary analyses.

-3. Outputs
+### 3. Outputs

-- MainFigures
-- Supplementary
+   The results of the analyses, including figures and tables present in Maintext and Appendix.

+- MainFigures: Results of main figures
-Results of main figures and supplementary figures.
+- Supplementary: Results of supplementary figures.

-4. source_functions.R

-- source_functions.R

-A r script includes some functions used for analyses.